-Media and social media
+Media and Social Media

 The media play an important role in the operation and efficacy of local democracy.
-In order to fulfil this role the media needs access to accurate and timely information about the affairs of Council.
+In order to fulfil this role the media needs access to accurate and timely information about the affairs of the Community Board.